Rod Johnson (programmer)

-Roderick "Rod" Johnson is an Australian computer specialist who created the Spring Framework and co-founded SpringSource, where he served as CEO until its 2009 acquisition by VMware.
-In 2011, Johnson became Chairman of Neo4j's Board of Directors.
-At the JavaOne 2012 it was announced that he joined the Typesafe Inc. Company board of directors.
+Roderick "Rod" Johnson is an Australian computer specialist who created the Spring Framework and co-founded SpringSource, where he was CEO until its 2009 acquisition by VMware.
+In 2011, Johnson became chairman of Neo4j Inc. In 2012 it was announced that he joined the Typesafe Inc. board of directors.
 In 2016, he founded Atomist.

 Biography

+Education

 Johnson studied at the University of Sydney, graduating in 1992 with a BA Hons (music and computer science).
 In 1996 he completed a PhD in musicology, also at Sydney, with a thesis entitled 'Piano music in Paris under the July monarchy (1830-1848)'.

-Working between Sydney and San Francisco, Johnson currently serves on the board of four corporations: